jmunroe/MyCoolNewCookbook/README.md

 1. Remember to `git add`, `git commit`, and `git push` to persist your changes back to GitHub (recommendation: `gh-scoped-creds` is a useful Python package when working with GitHub from within JupyterHub)

-1. When you need to modify the `environment.yml` to add additional packages, push those changes to GitHub then stop and start your JupyterHub instances (repeat the steps above) to build a new image with this updated environment.
+1. When you need to modify the `environment.yml` to add additional packages, push those changes to GitHub then stop and start your JupyterHub instances (File -> Hub Control Panel) and repeat the steps above to build a new image with this updated environment.